Kokako/GettingCleaningDataProject/CodeBook.md

 67.	fBodyBodyGyroJerkMag-mean()
 68.	fBodyBodyGyroJerkMag-std()

-##About the data:
+###About the data:

-The data is from the Human Activity Recognition Using Smartphones Data Set ([link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)), with the abstract *Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors*.
+The data is from the Human Activity Recognition Using Smartphones Data Set ([link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)), with the description *database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors*.